Three dead in shooting near Texas A&M University

 Republican presidential candidate Mitt Romney said Monday at a Miami news conference that there should be no change to current gun laws.

-(Additional reporting by Lily Kuo, Steve Holland and Mary Slosson; Writing by Colleen Jenkins and Corrie MacLaggan; Editing by Cynthia Johnston and Bill Trott)
+(Additional reporting by Lily Kuo, Steve Holland and Mary Slosson; Writing by Colleen Jenkins and Corrie MacLaggan; Editing by Cynthia Johnston, Bill Trott and Dan Whitcomb)